berkeley-cdss/berkeley-class-site/CONTRIBUTING.md

    - The motivation for the change
    - Any relevant context or screenshots

    Ensure that your pull request also includes documentation for your changes.
-Documentation lives in the `docs` directory.
+Documentation lives in the `docs` directory and is intended for users of the template (e.g. instructors and course staff).

 ## Contribution Guidelines